ricardoamartinez/depth-guided-flow-brightening/README.md

 ## **Final Notes**

-This prototype serves as a foundational implementation for depth-guided optical flow visual effects.
-It balances between computational efficiency and visual quality, providing a scalable framework for further enhancements and feature integrations.

 Feel free to explore, modify, and extend this project to better suit specific requirements or to incorporate additional functionalities that showcase advanced skills in computer vision and machine learning.

 ---